Hospital Medicine CAQSign In and Register Now!

-The Hospital Medicine CAQ Exam will be offered nationwide on April 3-4, 2017 and September 18-19, 2017 at Pearson VUE testing centers.
+The Hospital Medicine CAQ Exam will be offered nationwide on April 8-13, 2019 and September 16-21, 2019 at Pearson VUE testing centers.
 Application registration opens Jan.
 1, 2019 and we encourage PAs to apply and schedule early to improve the likelihood of a convenient testing location.
-The last day to apply for the exam is March 31 for the first window and September 14 for the second window.
+The last day to apply for the exam is April 5, 2019 and September 13, 2019 respectively.

 Though produced for PANCE and PANRE applicants, the short video on What to Expect on Test Day will be helpful to those preparing for this exam as well.

 The Hospital Medicine CAQ awarded to successful candidates will be valid for ten years.
 To maintain the CAQ beyond that timeframe, PAs must continue to meet the same PA-C and licensure requirements required of those seeking the CAQ for the first time, pass the Hospital Medicine Specialty Exam before the expiration of the current CAQ, and -- during the ten-year CAQ cycle -- earn and log at least 125 credits of Category 1 CME focused on the specialty.
 Those CME credits may also be used to satisfy the CME requirement for maintenance of the PA-C credential.